-‘Horrific’ Accident Reported Involving School Bus and Dump Truck in New Jersey
+Student, Teacher Killed in Accident Involving School Bus, Dump Truck in New Jersey

-MOUNT OLIVE TOWNSHIP, New Jersey -- A school bus and a dump truck were involved in a serious accident Thursday morning in Mount Olive Township in Morris County, New Jersey, according to the township's mayor and a verified tweet from New Jersey State Police.
+MOUNT OLIVE TOWNSHIP, New Jersey -- A teacher and student on a school field trip were killed Thursday when a school bus collided with a dump truck and flipped over in Mount Olive Township in Morris County, New Jersey, Gov. Phil Murphy said.

+More than 40 others were injured, some critically, and were taken to local hospitals, Murphy told reporters.
+The names of the teacher and student killed were not released.

-Mount Olive Mayor Rob Greenbaum, who saw the aftermath of the crash from an overpass, described the scene as "horrific."
-He told HLN Thursday there were possible ejections in the crash.
+Mount Olive Mayor Rob Greenbaum, who saw the aftermath of the highway crash from an overpass, described the scene as "horrific."
+He told HLN on Thursday there were possible ejections in the crash.

-At least three hospitals have received patients from the accident, including two believed to be children, officials said.

-The bus was transporting children from East Brook Middle School in Paramus, New Jersey, according to a school official.
+The bus was transporting students from East Brook Middle School in Paramus, New Jersey, according to a school official.

+Two other buses from the same school were also on a trip to Waterloo Village, a restored 19th-century town.

 Jay Faltings, who drove past the scene about five minutes after the crash, told HLN he saw children being rescued from the wreckage.

-Faltings said the front of the dump truck appeared to have been sheared off and the school bus was "ripped off its frame" after hitting a guard rail and flipping over.
+Faltings said the front of the dump truck appeared to have been sheared off and the school bus was "ripped off its frame" after hitting a guardrail and flipping over.

 "It's like nothing you've ever seen before," he said.